buntec/flake-templates/scala-cli-app/README.md

-This flake builds your app in 4 different ways:
+This flake builds your Scala app in 4 different ways:

 ```shell
 # as a regular JVM app